EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Experiments

 \subsection{Experimental Setting}

 {\bf Simulators}.
-We use Minecraft \cite{fan2022minedojo} to evaluate EvoAgent.
-Minecraft features a procedurally generated 3D world of different biomes, which consists of 1-meter-sized blocks that the player and break and place.
+We use Minecraft \cite{fan2022minedojo} to evaluate EvolvingAgent.
+Minecraft features a procedurally generated 3D world of different biomes, which consists of 1-meter-sized blocks that the player can break and place.
 There are about 30 different creatures that the player can interact with or fight.
 We employ MineRL 0.4.4 with Minecraft as our simulation environment.
 The agent operates at a fixed speed of 20 frames per second and only interacts with the environment via low-level control signals.
-Optimus-1 \cite{li2024optimus1hybridmultimodalmemory} constructs a benchmark of 67 tasks to evaluate the Agent’s ability for long-horizon tasks.
-We use the same task group partitioning as the Optimus-1 to evaluate EvoAgent.
-We also test the cross-environment generalization of our method in the Atair simulator. {\it Atari} \cite{bellemare2013arcade} is a cutting-edge, high-fidelity simulation environment for multi-physics analysis and hardware-in-the-loop testing in aerospace and robotics.
+Optimus-1~\cite{li2024optimus1hybridmultimodalmemory} constructs a benchmark of 67 tasks to evaluate the Agent’s ability for LH tasks.
+We use the same task group partitioning as the Optimus-1 to evaluate EvolvingAgent.
+We also evaluate the cross-environment generalization of our method on Atari100k.
+Atari100k \cite{bellemare2013arcade} is a standard reinforcement learning benchmark based on the Arcade Learning Environment, covering a diverse set of Atari 2600 games under a limited interaction steps.

-{\bf Hyperparameters}.
-EvoAgent is designed based on the codebase of dreamerV3\cite{hafner2025mastering}.
-The planner of EvoAgent uses the VQ-GAN \citep{esser2021taming} and GPT-4o for task planning.
-The controller of EvoAgent uses the RSSM-based WM \cite{hafner2025mastering} for action selection.
-EvoAgent runs on a single A100 GPU.
-Taking $10^7$ steps as an example, compared to dreamerV3 running for 7 days, EvoAgent only needs to run for 2.7 days.
+.
+EvolvingAgent is designed based on the codebase of dreamerV3 \cite{hafner2025mastering}.
+The planner of EvolvingAgent uses the VQ-GAN \cite{esser2021taming} and GPT-4o for task planning.
+The controller of EvolvingAgent is based on the RSSM-based WM structure~\cite{hafner2025mastering} for action selection.
 For detailed hyperparameters, please refer to the Appendix \ref{hyper}.
+Among them, about the self-verification threshold $\sigma$, we perform a sensitivity analysis by running our agent in Minecraft with $10^7$ environment steps for the task "Iron". as shown in Table \ref{SA_1}, experimental results show that the task success rate remains stable when $\sigma \in [0.875, 0.925]$, with sharp declines outside this range due to over/under-termination.
+When $\sigma \textless 0.875$, sub-tasks may not be completed but are misjudged, causing subsequent tasks to fail.
+When $\sigma \textgreater 0.925$, due to strict self-verification, sub-tasks may be completed but still require re-planning, reducing the task completion rate.

+{\bf Training.} EvolvingAgent runs on a single A100 GPU.
+Taking $10^7$ steps as an example, compared to dreamerV3 running for 7 days, EvolvingAgent only needs to run for 2.7 days.

+\textbf{LLM API Call}.
+LLM API calls occur in two processes: subtask planning and planner fine-tuning.
+As the agent self-evolves, the number of subtask failures decreases, which greatly reduces the overhead of planner fine-tuning.
+Throughout the experiment, with an average of 750 planning calls over $10^7$ environment steps.